Matthew Lee Anderson

 Todd Daly is currently Associate Professor of Theology and Ethics at Urbana Theological Seminary in Champaign, Illinois.
 His writings have appeared in publications including Ethics & Medicine, The Journal of Evolution and Technology, Christianity Today, and several edited volumes dealing with transhumanist philosophy from a theological perspective, including Transhumanism and Transcendence (Georgetown University Press), and Religion and Transhumanism (Praeger).
 Dr. Daly also serves on the ethics committee of Carle Foundation Hospital in Champaign-Urbana.
 He is currently writing a book in theological ethics dealing with radical life extension entitled Chasing Methuselah.
 Dr. Daly holds a bachelors degree in electrical engineering from Iowa State University, an M.Div. from Trinity Evangelical Divinity School, and a Ph.D. in theology from the University of Edinburgh.
 You can find his book Chasing Methuselah: Theology, the Body, and Slowing Human Aging on Amazon.

 Matthew’s educational background includes business, information technology, and bioethics.
 He has worked in both the non-profit and for-profit sectors in communications, new media, information technology, and bioethics research.
 A chapter he wrote, “Human 2.0: Transhumanism as a Cultural Trend,” appears in Everyday Theology: How to Read Texts and Interpret Trends.
 He is also a contributing author to The New Media Frontier.
 He co-wrote and co-produced the documentary films Breeders: A Subclass of Women?, Anonymous Father’s Day, and Eggsploitation.
-He is currently studying Ethics at Fuller Seminary and is Executive Director of The Center for Bioethics and Culture.
+He is currently a PhD candidate at Fuller Seminary and is Executive Director of The Center for Bioethics and Culture.